Okemos, Michigan

 Okemos (/ˈoʊkəməs/ OH-kə-məss) is a census-designated place (CDP) in Ingham County in the U.S. state of Michigan.
-The population of the CDP was 25,121 at the 2020 census.
-Okemos is part of the urban area of Lansing–East Lansing, and is located near the campus of Michigan State University.
-Okemos is located mostly within Meridian Charter Township, with a small portion extending south into Alaiedon Township and east into Williamstown Township.
+A suburb of Lansing, Okemos is located immediately southeast of East Lansing.
+Okemos is located mostly within Meridian Charter Township, with small portions extending south into Alaiedon Township and east into Williamstown Township.
+As of the 2020 census, the CDP had a population of 25,121.

 Okemos has post offices with 48805 and 48864 ZIP Codes, and the school district Okemos Public Schools, that also serves portions of the surrounding area.